… with the Sir John Warren in close proximity on the left.

 This testimony did not impress the Bench and Patrick and John were each fined 10s with costs; or in default of paying, six weeks in gaol with hard labour.

-William Woodroffe died in June 1872, aged 62 – that is, after his wife and not before –and was buried with Maria in the graveyard extension of St. Mary’s Church.
+William Woodroffe died in June 1872, aged 62 – that is, after his wife and not before as Adeline suggests –and was buried with Maria in the graveyard extension of St. Mary’s Church.

 Charles eventually moved on to the Nag’s Head beerhouse in South Street.